-At its June 28, 2016 Commission meeting, the SFPUC will consider taking action to end the Mandatory Irrigation Allocation Program effective July 1, 2016.
+At its June 28, 2016 Commission meeting, the SFPUC approved ending the Mandatory Irrigation Allocation Program effective July 1, 2016.
 The Allocation Program required mandatory 25% reductions in outdoor water use for all potable irrigation accounts through October 2016.

-While the SFPUC proposes lifting the mandatory irrigation reduction for most customers, everyone should continue to water landscapes efficiently, avoid water waste, and consider long-term improvements that will result in less drinking water used for landscape irrigation.
-Consider replacing high-water use plants with drought-tolerant species, converting to drip irrigation, or using alternate water supplies like rainwater or graywater for irrigation.
+While the SFPUC has lifted mandatory irrigation reductions for most customers, everyone should continue to water landscapes efficiently, avoid water waste, and consider long-term improvements that will result in less drinking water used for landscape irrigation.
+Consider replacing high-water use plants with drought-tolerant species, converting overhead spray irrigation to drip, or using alternate water supplies like rainwater or graywater for irrigation.

 Other resources to help you save